5jt/Tatin/docs/source/tatinsloadandupdatestrategy.md

-[parm]:leanpubExtensions = 1
+---
-[parm]:title             = 'Tatin: Load & Update'
+title: 'Tatin: Load & Update'
-[parm]:toc               = 2 3
-[parm]:numberHeaders     = 2 3 4 5 6
+description: ''
+keywords:
+---
 # Tatin's Load and Update Strategy

 Before you read this document, you have to have a good understanding of what Semantic Versioning is.
-If that's the case then carry-on reading, otherwise please read [SemanticVersioning](./SemanticVersioning.html) first.
+If that's the case then carry-on reading, otherwise please read [SemanticVersioning](semanticversioning.md) first.

 ## The Strategy Problem